AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 **Deferred Shading** or **deferred rendering** aims to overcomes these issues by drastically changing the way we render objects.
 This gives us several new options to significantly optimize scenes with large numbers of lights.
 The following image is a scene with 1847 point lights rendered with deferred shading (image courtesy of Hannes Nevalainen); something that wouldn't be possible with forward rendering.

 ![[Pasted image 20251124112444.png]]

+Deferred shading is based on the image that we *defer* or *postpone* most of the heavy rendering (like lighting) to a later stage.
+Deferred